twkenxtis/IVE-Discord-Bot/readme.md

   Setp2 : Make sure Allow Twitter and instagram **Web Push API** ， Because sometimes,privacy-focused browser extensions may block it.

   Setp3 : goto ```/config/setting/``` and ```/config/.env``` wrote your Discord Token and chrome notify locate.

-## In the END, I don't have Mac so I'm not sure is working on Mac....

-> If your trying running on mac try to find 000003.log then check file authority!